-As we plunge ahead into 2017 and the future, the gallery will continue to change and evolve.
+The gallery will continue to change and evolve.
 Be sure to check back soon and often!

 About Owner, Robert Abrams

 Owner Robert Abrams has been a lifelong resident of the East Bay, minus a few formidable years spent working in his family’s business, Sam Ash Music, located in NY, NY.
 In 1993, while still in New York, Abrams began his art practice.
 He moved back to the Bay Area in 2000 and went on to earn Masters in Fine Art Sculpture in 2007 at Academy of Art University, San Francisco, having previously earned a Bachelor’s in Organizational Psychology at UC Berkeley in 1986.
 He currently shows his artwork at Room Art Gallery in Mill Valley, CA, Turtle & Hare in Downtown Oakland, CA and has exhibited often in a variety of solo and group shows in the greater San Francisco Bay Area.
-Prior to opening the Abrams Claghorn Gallery, Abrams curated the gallery at the Potter’s Studio, and currently sits as the president of the Studio’s board.
+Prior to opening the Abrams Claghorn Gallery, Abrams curated the gallery at the Potter’s Studio and currently sits as the president of the Studio’s board.
 You can see his artwork here.